HVAC Schools in Georgia

 Lanier Technical College offers a 51-credit air conditioning technology diploma program, a 16-credit basic residential air conditioning system design certificate, and a 16-credit basic residential gas heat design certificate.

-Coursework in each program varies, but programs include coursework such as refrigeration principles and practices; air conditioning system application/installation; HVAC-R electrical motors; and gas heat.
-To complete these programs, students must pass the HVAC Excellence industry certification test (testing price not included in tuition).
+The coursework in each program varies, but it includes coursework such as refrigeration principles and practices, air conditioning system application/installation, HVAC-R electrical motors, and gas heat.
+Students must pass the HVAC Excellence industry certification test to complete these programs.

 • Location: Gainesville, Georgia